HJW012/41014-GroupProject/submission_folder/README.txt

 14. To stop the simulation type Ctrl+C into MATLAB and the running ROS nodes.

 It is VERY important that the above steps are followed closely to ensure the correct operation of our project demonstration.
-It is also EXTREMELY important that the folders that have been submitted are used as some of the underlying URDF files have been edited to ensure correct execution of our simulation.
+It is also EXTREMELY important that the folders that have been submitted are used, as some of the underlying URDF files have been edited to ensure correct execution of our simulation.

 A full list of the edited files created and/or modified by the project team is below:
 '~/catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/launch/two_turtlebot3.launch' - Required launch file for the successful execution of the simulation.